 This is an amount of money schools receive in their budget allocation from the government to support children who are eligible for free school meals and those children whose parents serve in the armed forces.
-More details can be found under School Results and Inspection Reports.
+More details can be found under School Information.

-This is a very effective programme which we run for those children who have suffered loss in their lives.
-Please ask Mrs Hanna for more details or if you want your child considered for this programme.
+This is a very effective programme which we run for those children who have suffered loss or separation in their lives.
+Please ask Mrs Tod for more details or if you would like your child to be considered for this programme.

 Reading books come home in the book bag with a ‘reading diary’.
 This is for two way communication, the teachers will identify where your child has got up to and make any necessary comments and parents are free to make comments in the book once you have heard your child read.

 Is it is important to hear your child ready every night.